alejopaullier96/melanoma-classification/variant_1/container/README.md

 - `benign_malignant`: indicator of malignancy of imaged lesion [str].
 - `target`: binarized version of the target variable [int].

+### S3 Data structure

+Depending on the input mode that the algorithm supports, Amazon SageMaker either copies input data files from an S3 bucket to a local directory in the Docker container, or makes it available as input streams.
+Input data configuration can be seen in the `TrainingJob` description.

+If using `S3 data distribution type=FullyReplicated` then SageMaker copies all the same data from the specified bucket (the data location passed to `Estimator.fit()`) maintaining its structure under `opt/ml/input/data/training` inside the docker container at training time.

+These files are passed to the `train()` function so **keep in mind that the `train()` function is coded expecting a certain data structure on S3**.
+If the data in the specified bucket does not hold the expected structure then the `TrainingJob` will fail.

+The channels are created based on the call to `CreateTrainingJob` but it's generally important that channels match what the algorithm expects.
+The files for each channel will be copied from S3 to this directory, preserving the tree structure indicated by the S3 key structure.

 ### Structure

 **Tree**: